wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    The "consul-terraform-sync" (CTS) module <strong>broadcast changes</strong> recognized which can be used to update Terraform code dynamically for automatic resources reconfiguration -- This decreases the possibility of human error in manually editing configuration files and decreases time to propagate configuration changes to networks.

 <a name="EntFeatureF"></a>
 F. <strong>Policy enforcement</strong> using <a target="_blank" href="https://www.consul.io/docs/agent/sentinel">Sentinel</a> extend the ACL system in Consul beyond the static "read", "write", and "deny" policies to support full conditional logic during writes to the KV store.
-Also integrates with external systems
+Also integrates with external systems.
+For example, when ACL processing is disabled, the SOC team is alerted.

 <a name="EntFeatureG"></a>
 G. Better Resilency from <strong>scheduled Backups</strong> of Consul state to snapshot files -- this makes backups happen without needing to remember to take manual effort.